denisyukphp/throttler/docs/index.md

 ## Sort nodes

-For some strategies, such as a [FrequencyRandomStrategy](../src/Strategy/FrequencyRandomStrategy.php), it may be necessary to adjust the order of nodes by their weight.
-This can be done with a Sorter:
+For some strategies, such as [FrequencyRandomStrategy](../src/Strategy/FrequencyRandomStrategy.php), it may be necessary to adjust the order of nodes by their weight.
+This can be done with Sorter:

 ```php
 <?php